What is a full-range driver?

-Why do you advocate using a single drive unit rather than separate woofers and tweeters?
+Why do you use a single drive unit rather than separate woofers and tweeters?

 Crossover circuits subdivide the audio spectrum into sharply-defined segments within the frequency range, usually in the area where the ear is most critical, around 1 kHz to 3 kHz.
 These are then radiated from spatially-separated drivers of diverse sonic and distribution characteristics.
 To achieve the seamless reintegration of musical fundamentals and their upper harmonics throughout the listening area is outside the laws of physics.
 With a single, full-range drive unit the entire sonic structure can be radiated from the same source.